SforAiDl/Bootcamp/README.md

-This repository contains .ipynb notebooks covering the Basics of Python along with Basics of ML and DL and is mainly meant to help students enrolled in various TiPs.
+This repository contains .ipynb notebooks covering the Basics of Python along with Basics of ML and DL and is mainly meant to help students enrolled in various projects under TiP.

 The repository has been divided into several repositories -: